Perceptual Effects of Dynamic Range Compression in Popular Music Recordings - January 2014

 Sources of Publications

-The May issue of the AES Journal is now available for online viewing.
+The latest issue of the AES Journal is now available for online viewing.

 A tutorial seminar presented at the 126th AES Convention held in Munich.